mkmsobieraj/intorduction-to-eslint/src/slides.md

 4. top root .eslintrc  file / package.json configuration

 <aside class="notes">
-If there are .eslintrc  and package.json files on the same level, package.json will be ignored.
+<p>If there are .eslintrc  and package.json files on the same level, package.json will be ignored.</p>
-If one of .eslintrc file has "root": true property, the searching will be stop ot this file All rules from founded .eslintrc are merged
+<p>If one of .eslintrc file has "root": true property, the searching will be stop ot this file
+All rules from founded .eslintrc are merged</p>
 </aside>

 ## Extending Configuration Files

 - configuration file can be extended by using `extends` key word
 - value of `extends` could be
   - path to the config file
   - name of sharable config
-  - eslint:recommended - most common rules
+  - `eslint:recommended` - most common rules
-  - eslint:all - all rules in the currently installed ESLint version
+  - `eslint:all` - all rules in the currently installed `ESLint` version
   - array of above, where later configuration extends the preceding one
-- The eslint-config- prefix can be omitted from the configuration name.
+- The `eslint-config-` prefix can be omitted from the configuration name.
-- The rules from preceding can be added or override
+- The rules from preceding files can be added or override

 ## Sharable configuration

 - it is an npm package that exports configuration object
 - when it is installed we can includes package by adding it in `extends` property